hosydat1012005/skin_cancer_hackusf/README.md

 import med_minds
 med_minds.update()

-  Large Dataset Note
+##  Large Dataset Note

 ⚠️ The full clinical dataset clinical.csv (~146MB) is NOT uploaded to GitHub due to GitHub's 100MB limit.
-To use Phase 2:

-Ask the team for the data/minds_clinical_csvs/clinical.csv file, or Generate it manually using:
+You can generate it manually by:
-# Run to generate CSV from MINDS
+Running the below command to generate CSV from MINDS python src/generate_clinical_csvs.py
-python src/generate_clinical_csvs.py

 📊 Example Clinical Inputs